Chetanyaahuja/CHERISH-PROGRAMMING-LANGUAGE/README.md

 CHERISH – “A Happy Language”

+                                                      BONUS POINTS

+We implemented print statment named as "Display ()" in our language to display the variable or value on console:

+start
+int a = 5
+int b = a + 9
+Display (b)
+Display (a);
+end

+The output will be:

+14
+5

+Added if statements and While loop

                                                   STEPS TO RUN THE PROJECT

 1) Change diresctory to the folder where the project is stored by command "cd".